-Students are encouraged to visit the Law School's course schedule index page on the website at www.ggu.edu/law/schedules or GGU4YOU for the most current information.
-A complete list of changes and corrections, since its last publication in hard copy, is available by clicking on the applicable term's "Schedule Changes & Corrections" PDF on the course schedule index page.
+Students are encouraged to visit the Law School's course schedule page on the website at www.ggu.edu/law/schedules or GGU4YOU for the most current information.
+A complete list of changes and corrections since the last publication of the Course Schedule in hard copy, is available by clicking on the applicable term's "Changes & Corrections" PDF on the course schedule page.